How to Get a Private Investigator License in Vermont

 • Bachelor of Science in Criminal Justice

-• Bachelor of Science in Criminal Justice-Human Services
+• Bachelor of Science in Criminal Justice with a Human Services concentration

-• Bachelor of Science in Criminal Justice-Law Enforcement
+• Bachelor of Science in Criminal Justice with a Law Enforcement concentration

 Step 3.
 Apply for Registration as a Private Investigator in Vermont